empty4est/hello-world-solidity-smart-contract/README.md

 # Hello World Solidity Smart Contract

 A simple smart contract that allows reading and writing text metadata.
-Built using solidity smart contracts.
+Built using Solidity.
 Deployed and verified on Ethereum's Ropsten Testnet.

 > [Feel free to interact with the contract on Etherscan.](https://ropsten.etherscan.io/address/0x01dF58cCb7e14244f72D1024A93A236B40Ad3073#code)